NVJ9SINGHNAVJOT/media-docker/CONTRIBUTING.md

 - .env.client
 - .env.server
 - .env.consumer
+- .env.failed

-All examples are provided in a single .env.example file for all three files.
+All examples are provided in a single .env.example file for all four files.

 (Dependencies installed locally as mentioned in the Installation section of the readme.md file)